2

 Liquidity and Capital Resources

 The Company has experienced net losses and negative cash flows from operations since its inception and has relied on its ability to fund its operations primarily through equity and debt financings and strategic collaborations.
-For the six months ended June 30, 2023, the Company incurred a net loss of $
+For the nine months ended September 30, 2024, the Company incurred a net loss of $

 Basis of Presentation and Consolidation

 The accompanying condensed consolidated financial statements reflect the Company’s financial position, results of operations and cash flows, in conformity with generally accepted accounting principles in the United States of America (“GAAP”), for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X. The accompanying condensed consolidated financial statements include the accounts of Poseida Therapeutics, Inc. and its wholly owned subsidiary.
 All intercompany transactions and balances have been eliminated.
 These unaudited condensed consolidated financial statements reflect all adjustments that are, in the opinion of management, necessary to fairly state the financial position and the results of its operations and cash flows for interim periods presented.
 Interim-period results are not necessarily indicative of results of operations or cash flows for a full year or any subsequent interim period.
-The accompanying condensed consolidated financial statements should be read in conjunction with the Company’s audited consolidated financial statements and notes thereto included in the Company’s Annual Report on Form 10-K for the year ended December 31, 2022, as filed with the Securities and Exchange Commission (“SEC”) on March 9, 2023 from which the Company derived its condensed consolidated balance sheet as of December 31, 2022.
+The accompanying condensed consolidated financial statements should be read in conjunction with the Company’s audited consolidated financial statements and notes thereto included in the Company’s Annual Report on Form 10-K for the year ended December 31, 2023, as filed with the Securities and Exchange Commission (“SEC”) on March 7, 2024 from which the Company derived its condensed consolidated balance sheet as of December 31, 2023.
+We have reclassified certain amounts previously reported in our financial statements to conform to the current presentation.

 Risk and Uncertainties